duncanatt/detecter/tutorial/docs/using-detecter/offline-instrumentation.md

     Connection closed by foreign host.
     ```

+5. Stop the outline instrumentation.
+We need to do this since the log is read in a forward-only manner, and rewriting to it disrupts the parsing mechanism.

+    ```erl
+    monitor:stop().
+    ```

     The output on the Erlang shell is the same as the one we have [seen previously](outline-instrumentation.md#outline-instrumentation-in-action) with outline instrumentation, where analysers are terminated promptly upon verdict detection.